-Earth's magnetic field is changing in other ways, too — globally, the magnetic field has weakened 10 percent since the 19th century.
+Earth's magnetic field is changing in other ways, too — globally, the magnetic field has weakened 10 percent since the 19th century, according to NASA.
 These changes are mild compared to what Earth's magnetic field has done in the past — sometimes the field completely flips, with the north and the south poles swapping places.

 When charged particles from the sun get trapped in Earth's magnetic field, they smash into air molecules above the magnetic poles, causing them to glow, a phenomenon known as the aurorae, the northern and southern lights.

 Oxygen is the most abundant element in rocks in Earth's crust, composing roughly 47 percent of the weight of all rock.
 The second most abundant element is silicon at 27 percent, followed by aluminum at 8 percent, iron at 5 percent, calcium at 4 percent, and sodium, potassium, and magnesium at about 2 percent each.

 Earth's core consists mostly of iron and nickel and potentially smaller amounts of lighter elements such as sulfur and oxygen.
 The mantle is made of iron and magnesium-rich silicate rocks.
 (The combination of silicon and oxygen is known as silica, and minerals that contain silica are known as silicate minerals.)